kagg-design/kagg-pagespeed-optimization/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Added sorting of delayed scripts in the proper order of dependencies.
+* Updated Yandex Metrika code.

 = 1.3.0 =
 * Tested with WordPress 5.8
 * Make all optimization for not logged-in users by default